fergalquinn77/ci_pp5_summer_fashions/README.md

 - Add item to bag without size (for an item that should have size)
 - Add same item x 2 times to bag
 - Remove item from bag
-- Adjust quanitity of item in bag to 10
+- Adjust quantity of item in bag to 10
 - Adjust quantity of item in bag to 0

 <details><summary>Coverage Report</summary>